Application Deadline: 23:59 BST on Friday 31 July 2020

 For example, a research project comparing LGBT rights in South Africa and Uganda would be eligible, as would a project on the reform of colonial-era anti-LGBT legislation in India, but a project on the role of Stonewall in advocating for LGBT rights in the UK would not.

-Applications should be submitted by the deadline, midnight on Sunday 30 June via the online application form.
+Applications should be submitted by 23:59 BST on Friday 31 July via the online application form.

 - A studentship plan, outlining: